Phoneword: Russia

 When the telephone appeared in Russia at the beginning of the 20th century, telephone numbers mixed letters and numbers.
-In 1968, the letters were replaced by numbers, but recently phonewords have returned to popularity in Russia.
+In 1968, the letters were replaced by numbers; however, recently phonewords have returned to popularity in Russia.
 Many ISPs offer customers vanity numbers.

 United Kingdom

 In earlier times exchange names were used and spoken to the operator; with the introduction of dialling, exchange names were used starting with three letters not used by any other exchange.
-Until about 1966 UK telephone numbers consisted of a 3-letter exchange prefix followed by digits; a number would be published as WHItehall 1212, and dialled 944 1212.
+Until about 1966 UK telephone numbers consisted of a three letter exchange prefix followed by digits; a number would be published as WHItehall 1212, and dialled 944 1212.

 As direct dialling, rather than operator connection, was introduced universally, telephone keypads associated three letters with each digit.
 The scheme used for relating letters to key numbers was different from the one currently used; while generally similar, the letters "O" and "Q" were not mapped to the "6" and "7" keys to avoid confusion between the digit "0" and the letters; (Canada used a similar scheme) instead the zero key was used for "O" and "Q".
 "Z" was not included, and no symbols were associated with the "1" key.
 The use of letter prefixes fell out of use; the number formerly published as WHItehall 1212 was now stated as 944 1212, although dialled in exactly the same way.
 Numbers that did not map onto words were now also allocated as exchange prefixes.